Supporting your student

-Before joining Edge Hill, Chris also used to work as a youth coach for Accrington Stanley Football Club and graduated from Liverpool John Moores University with a BSc in Science and Football.
+Before joining Edge Hill, Chris also used to work as a youth coach for Accrington Stanley Football Club and graduated from Liverpool John Moores University with a BSc Science and Football degree.

 In this piece, Chris shares his top tips on how you as a parent or supporter can help your student to submit a perfect personal statement.

 “Mum, can you just read this for me?” was a common shout in my house across the summer and into my 2nd year of Sixth Form.
 Not only for my A Level and BTEC coursework, but more frequently when writing my personal statement.

 Being the first in my family to go to university and with only my mum at home, she provided me with the support that I needed.
 I really couldn’t have applied successfully without her help.
 With that in mind, I’ve written some key points which will provide you with some advice if you are supporting a student to apply to university.

 What is a personal statement?

 It’s part of the online university application process and is the section that will take the longest for students to complete on their form.
 It’s 4,000 characters or 47 lines long, whichever comes first (roughly a side of A4 paper).
 Most university courses don’t actually invite applicants to interview, so the personal statement can often be a student’s only chance to impress their chosen universities and for students to show why institutions should want them.
 The one personal statement that applicants are required to submit also goes to all five of the student’s university choices too.

 How can I support my student to write their personal statement?